ConnorSweeneyDev/.config/readme.md

 # Windows11Workflow
-All my dotfiles, using Neovim with PowerShell in the Windows Terminal along with fzf and bat for fast navigation.
+All y dotfiles, using Neovim with PowerShell in the Windows Terminal along with fzf and bat for fast navigation.
 Additionally, there is a quick setup for Tridactyl on Firefox, and for a toggleable Vim mode on the ZSA Voyager keyboard.
 You will also find a list of other useful tools at the end.